Data Exchange Mappings¶

 base64-encoded

-The name attribute¶
+The name and alt-name attributes

 The name

-The binds-to attribute¶
+The binds-to attribute

 The binds-to